 213B PLPM Building

 The Student Careers in Agricultural Research, Learning and Extension Training (SCARLET) program is a federally funded internship opportunity for undergraduate students (sophomore, junior, and senior).
-The program includes training with a mentor in a 1:1 ratio.
+The program includes training with a mentor.
 You will be able to expand your skills while learning side by side each mentor’s team.
 SCARLET also offers a series of workshops and seminars to help you improve your resume and to help you expand your career options.
-The SCARLET team of mentors will select 10 participants for 2023.
+The SCARLET team of mentors will select 10 participants for 2024.

 What is Included?